MicrosoftDocs/sql-docs/docs/reporting-services/create-deploy-and-manage-mobile-and-paginated-reports.md

 ![Image of paginated reports on a desktop screen and a tablet device.](../reporting-services/media/ssrs-paginated-reports.png)

-Reporting Services is associated with "traditional" paginated reports, ideal for fixed-layout documents optimized for printing, such as PDF and Word files.
+Reporting Services is associated with paginated reports, ideal for fixed-layout documents optimized for printing, such as PDF and Word files.

 That core BI workload still exists today, so we've modernized it.
 Now you can create modern-looking reports with updated new features, using Report Builder, or Report Designer in [SQL Server Data Tools (SSDT)](../reporting-services/tools/reporting-services-in-sql-server-data-tools-ssdt.md).